In this article:

 Choose your collateral accounts

 When you open your account, you choose which investment accounts to use as collateral.
-You can use the following accounts to secure your line of credit:
+You can link up to five of the following accounts to secure your line of credit.
+They can be trading or managed accounts:

 Restrictions: